BIO

 PRACTICE

 My practice uses light-in-motion to achieve moments of heightened visual phenomena.
-Through specificity and discord, I attempt to locate myself in time and place which then allows others to similarly locate themselves.
+Through specificity and discord, I locate myself in time and place, which then allows others to similarly locate themselves.
 I investigate the physical qualities of objects as they relate to the material properties of motion graphics software and digitally projected light.
-These relationships are inextricable from the specifics of time and place as well as the particular influence of my personhood.
+These relationships are inextricable from the specifics of time and place, as well as the particular influence of my personhood.

 David Raskin says, “credible art keeps the universe open, providing transitions rather than meanings.”
-I don’t have answers for the world’s problems.
-I do hope that my work might offer an opportunity to momentarily exist outside of dominant structures, thereby revealing the incredible power that we have to imagine something different.
+My work offers opportunities to momentarily exist outside of dominant structures, thereby showcasing the incredible power that we have to imagine something different.
+Our ability to effect new cultural and economic structures is dependent upon our ability to first imagine them.

 RESPONSIBILITY OF THE PERCEIVER